DOMELAND/auth-server/README.md

 To keep your data secured, it is essential to setup the server to be connected to through a public network run behind a TLS terminator such as nginx

 ## Test
- To test the DOMELAND Account web sevice, following are some cases ( tools: https://www.apifox.cn/web/):
+ To test the DOMELAND Account web sevice, following are some cases ( test tools: https://www.apifox.cn/web/  or POSTMAN):

 ##### API: ping-pong Test
 ```